-Traffic management (TM) will consist of full road closures facilitated by traffic amnesties.
-Vehicle users of the A82 carriageway during the construction period are likely to experience delays due to traffic restrictions, and access to local properties will be impacted.
-Non-motorised use (NMU) of the adjacent paved footway may be disrupted due to presence of works, however TM will be arranged as such that NMU will have full access through/around the area of works as required.
+Traffic management (TM) will consist of full road closures facilitated by a local diversion.
+Vehicle users of the A82 carriageway during the construction period are likely to experience delays due to traffic restrictions.
+Non-motorised use (NMU) of the adjacent unofficial footpath and walking routes may be disrupted due to presence of works, however TM will be arranged as such that NMUs will have full access through/around the area of works as required.

 Works will be restricted to the A82 trunk road carriageway.
-The works will be of relatively short duration (ten nights) and will move progressively along the full scheme extent.
+The works will be of relatively short duration (5 nights) and will move progressively along the full scheme extent.
 With the following mitigation measures in place, the risk of significant impacts on population and human health is considered to be low:

-- Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance, - Notification will be issued to local residents prior to commencement of the works, advising of any proposed works and expected restrictions. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site.
+- Notification will be issued to local residents prior to commencement of the works, advising of any proposed works and expected restrictions. - Appropriate provisions / measures will be implemented within the traffic management to allow the safe passage of NMUs of all abilities through the site.
 However, works will be carried out during night-time working hours when it is expected that pedestrian footfall will be low. - Journey planning information will be available for drivers online at the trafficscotland.org website.
-Journey planning information will also be available for drivers online through BEAR's social media platforms.
+Journey planning information will also be available for drivers online through BEAR Scotland's social media platforms.